ethereum/go-ethereum/docs/_interface/consensus-clients.md

 applies to the port authenticated using `jwtsecret`.

 The Merge itself will be triggered using a terminal total difficulty (TTD).
 The specific value for the TTD has not yet been decided.
 When it is decided, Geth needs to know what it is in order to merge successfully.
-This requires restarting Geth with the `--override.terminaltotaldiffilculty` command, passing the correct value as an argument.
+This will most likely be included in a new release, so Geth will have to be stopped, updated and restarted in advance of The Merge.

 A complete command to start Geth so that it can connect to a consensus client looks as follows: